 Using disbursements as the primary variable to determine the support to statistics is even more beneficial at this stage, and data on annual disbursements is adequately available in most of the sources considered above.
 The activity-based CRS data, for example, contain disbursement information for more than 98% of the projects.
 Similarly, the PRESS survey for multilateral donors provides specific information on disbursement plans (though it is project-based).
 The donors’ transparency portals are also expenditure/disbursement based.

 However, the IATI database is weaker in this regard: it contains an unusually high percentage of negative commitments or disbursements.
-For example, in 2016, 18% of projects reported either having negative commitments or disbursements, while this was less than 1%for CRS.
+For example, data downloaded from the IATI database in 2018 contained negative value commitments or disbursements in 18% of projects reported.
+In comparison, less that 1% of activities reported in CRS has negative value, mostly associated with loan repayments and correction of previous entries, i.e. not a database error.

-For the harmonised database, the missing disbursement values were inputted ntbased on the assumption that the commitments were distributed evenly from the start date to the end date of the project.
+For the harmonised database, the missing disbursement values were imputed based on the assumption that the commitments were distributed evenly from the start date to the end date of the project.
 These negative projects in IATI were corrected or removed by cross-validating against CRS.
 The duplicated projects were then removed based on project identifiers.
 Consultations with several multilateral donors were conducted to ensure the validity of the final data.

-Figure B.4 presents an example of how the new harmonised dataset looks after linking the different sources.
+Figure 5 presents an example of how the new harmonised dataset looks after linking the different sources.
 For the 15,312 projects in the new datasets, 54% of disbursement activities come from the CRS data, compared with over 73% in the earlier dataset used for PRESS.
 In the new dataset, the PRESS survey accounts for 27% of projects, while IATI data and donor databases account for 19% of projects.
 By filtering through the data using recipient country and year, donors can already observe the upcoming funding received by a country for statistical development.
 It is then easier for them to identify funding gaps in prioritised areas.
 Hence, the new harmonised database can achieve better diversification of data sources and reduce the dependence on CRS.